Odiham Health CentreTel: 01256 702371

 'Full works' £30.00

-Appointments are available on Thursdays at Old Basing Health Centre, 08.30 - 17:00.
+Appointments are available on Thursdays at Old Basing Health Centre, 08.30 - 17:00 or Saturdays at Odiham Health Centre 09.00 - 11.30.
 Please speak to reception if you would like to make an appointment.

 Dr Mark Slaney holds a clinic at Odiham Health Centre every Friday morning and can treat a range of treatments for conditions such as: